StanfordASL/cloud_robotics/README.txt

 # cloud_robotics
 A deep reinforcement learning approach to cloud robotics.

+NOTE: Before using this repo in python3, make sure to export the base code directory on your machine to as CLOUD_ROBOTICS_DIR in your bashrc, like:
+    export CLOUD_ROOT_DIR='/Users/csandeep/Documents/cloud_robotics'

 Key Directories:

 utils: generic utils to plot and load jsons etc.